 While my favorite wedding moments are unscripted and don’t make it onto a wedding day timeline, sitting down with a client and walking them through a timeline is an important part of the planning process for me.
 I’ve been to many weddings and have seen what works and what doesn’t.
 Some weddings are not so tightly scheduled and couples can flow through the day.
 This is a dreamy scenario, but not always available when you are feeding lots of guests!
 Below are some of the questions I ask when working on a timeline with clients.

 Are you doing a first look?
 If you are doing a first look, great!
-We will have plenty of time for photos prior to the ceremony.
-If you are not doing a first look , great!
+We will have plenty of time for photos before the ceremony.
+If you are not doing a first look, great!
 You will have the moment you’ve dreamed of when you see each other for the first time.
-I’m fine with whatever you choose, but if you are doing a first look prior to the ceremony, make sure you know what time your dress will go on and have a general idea of where it will take place so you can place according.
-If you are doing formal family and wedding party photos prior to the ceremony (suggested if you are doing a first look) make sure that everyone is very clear about where they need to be, when.
+I’m fine with whatever you choose, but if you are doing a first look before the ceremony, make sure you know what time your dress will go on and have a general idea of where it will take place so you can place according.
+If you are doing formal family and wedding party photos before the ceremony (suggested if you are doing a first look) make sure that everyone is very clear about where they need to be, when.
 This should be communicated as many times as possible.
-I also suggest putting a family member in charge on each side so that you aren’t worrying about someone going missing during this time.
+I also suggest putting a family member in charge on each side so that you aren’t worried about someone going missing during this time.

 Sunset photos – Check the time of sunset on your wedding day and put it on your timeline.
 If you plan on sneaking away for sunset photos (suggested!) it may mean that you have to sneak off during dinner, or for summer weddings if usually fits in just before or after toasts.